deathcrow999/KillBlock/README.md

 DONE

--User steps on emerlad block and dies
+-User steps on emerlad block and and is ethier teleported or dies

 TODO